Jeffrey Epstein: Epstein & Zuckerman (2003–2004)

+The TIFR Endowment

+During the period of 2003, Epstein had provided a cheque of $100,000 to the Tata Institute of Fundamental Research's "TIFR String Theory Travel Fund", Andrew Strominger had facilitated the gift, saying that the string theory team had "the highest intellectual output per dollar of any such group in the world".

 Zwirn (2002–2008)

 Between 2002 and 2005, Epstein invested $80 million in the D.B.
 Zwirn Special Opportunities Fund, a hedge fund that invested in illiquid debt securities.
 In November 2006, Epstein attempted to redeem his investment after he was informed of accounting irregularities in the fund.
 By this time, his investment had grown to $140 million.
 The D.B.
-Zwirn fund refused to redeem the investment.
-Hedge funds that invest in illiquid securities typically have years-long "lockups" on their capital for all investors and require redemption requests to be made in writing 60 to 90 days in advance.
+Zwirn fund refused to redeem the illiquid investment.
 The fund was closed in 2008, and its remaining assets of approximately $2 billion, including Epstein's investment, were transferred to Fortress Investment Group when that firm bought the assets in 2009.
 Epstein later went to arbitration with Fortress over his redemption attempt.
 The outcome of that arbitration is not publicly known.

-Carbyne (2015)

-After his first arrest, Epstein tried to get access to the emerging industry of surveillance.
-Leaked emails (released by the hacker group Handala, which "likely operates out of Iran's Ministry of Intelligence," according to Reuters) show that Epstein leveraged his relationship with former Israeli prime minister Ehud Barak (who met Epstein around 30 times between 2013 and 2017, and according to emails leaked by Handala, having visited Epstein's private island together with his wife while arranging to leave his security team behind in January 2014) to approach powerful figures like Peter Thiel, a former director of Israeli signals intelligence, and two people in Vladimir Putin's circle (former Russian deputy minister of economic development Sergey Belyakov and Viktor Vekselberg).
+Epstein and Barak: Carbyne (2014–2019)

+After his first arrest, Epstein began an interest in the surveillance industry.
+Epstein maintained a close relationship with former Israeli prime minister and defense minister Ehud Barak, exchanging private emails with him and meeting more than 30 times between 2013 and 2017.
+He also facilitated Barak's interactions with prominent figures, including Peter Thiel, as well as Sergey Belyakov and Viktor Vekselberg, who were connected to Vladimir Putin's circle.
+These interactions are documented in the leaked Barak–Epstein emails released by the Handala hacker group, whose authenticity has been partially corroborated by independent reporting, including The Sunday Times.

-In 2015, the Israeli newspaper Haaretz reported that Epstein invested in the startup Reporty Homeland Security (rebranded as Carbyne in 2018).
-The startup was headed by Barak.
-The CEO of the company is Amir Elihai, a special forces officer, and Pinchas Bukhris, a director of the company and former defense ministry director general and commander of IDF cyber unit 8200.
+In business, Epstein leveraged his relationship with Barak to get access to Thiel.
+In 2015, Epstein invested in Reporty Homeland Security (later rebranded as Carbyne), a startup headed by Barak which developed advanced emergency communication technologies.
+The company's leadership included CEO Amir Elihai, a former special forces officer, and director Pinchas Bukhris, a former defense ministry director general and commander of the IDF cyber unit 8200.
+In many years, Epstein's acquaintances had repeatedly encouraged Thiel to meet him.
+Reid Hoffman, Thiel's friend from the PayPal Mafia, directly introduced the two and joined some meetings.